taoensso/tower/README.md

 You can load translations from file using `tower/load-dictionary-from-map-resource!` or you can set them manually using `set-translation-config!`.

-Let's play with the default dictionary to see what we can do:
+Let's play with the default dictionary to see how Tower handles translation:

 ```clojure
 (with-locale :en_US (t :example/foo)) => ":en_US :example/foo text"